 Cervical cancer is cancer of the cervix, which is located at the opening of the uterus.
 Cervical cancer is almost entirely preventable with regular screening, appropriate and timely follow-up of abnormal results and human papillomavirus (HPV) immunization.

-Go to Patient Education for information about causes of cervical cancer.
+Go to Resources for the Public for information about causes of cervical cancer.